-Want to help your child learn how to read?
+Want to help your child learn how to read and increase her vocabulary?
 Put down the books and pick up the fishing rod!
 This silly game is a fun way to introduce and reinforce sight words…by fishing for them!
 All your child needs are a few household “tools” and some creativity.

-- Give your child the fishing rod and let them know it’s time to go fishing!
-Each time you call out a word, they should look for the word you’ve said, and then try to catch it with their rod.
+Give your child the fishing rod and tell them it’s time to go fishing!
+Each time you call out a word, she should look for the word you’ve said, and then try to catch it with her rod.

 Each time she catches the correct fish, ask your child to shout out the letters—spelling the name of the word aloud.
 This helps with reinforcement.

 Once your child gets the hang of it, make more fish.
 Here are a few more sight words to try: all, am, are, the, and, to, he, a, I, you, it, of, was, she, said, his, her, that, for, on, but, had, they, now, out, on, that, there, this, too

 Alicia Danyali, BS Elementary Education, taught primary-level students for four years at the International School of Amsterdam, The Netherlands.
 The last four years of her teaching career, she taught at the Washington International School in Washington, D.C.
 She recently completed writing a series of children's picture books and is a mother of one young son.